 The Master of Information Management (MIM) degree focuses on the management and administration of information systems with an emphasis on business and organizational applications.

-The Master of Science (MS) degree is a traditional postgraduate degree usually focused in a science or technology fields often with a focus on research and solving technical problems.
+The Master of Science (MS) degree is a traditional postgraduate degree usually focused in science or technology fields, often with a focus on research and solving technical problems.

-The Master of Science in Nursing (MSN) degree is based on more concentrated and specialized areas of study in the Nursing profession and for students who want to pursue advancement in leadership or supervising areas of nursing or in the training of future nurses or developing nurses who want to become involved in educating future nurses.
+The Master of Science in Nursing (MSN) degree is based on more concentrated and specialized areas of study in the Nursing profession.
+The MSN is designed for students who want to pursue advancement in leadership or supervising areas of nursing or developing nurses who want to become involved in educating future nurses.